evmts/tevm-monorepo/examples/esbuild/README.md

 ## ✨ What is this?

-This is a [Evmts](https://evmts.dev) + [viem](https://viem.sh) ! [esbuild](https://esbuild.github.io/api/) boilerplate to get started using Evmts quickly
+This is a [Tevm](https://tevm.dev) + [viem](https://viem.sh) ! [esbuild](https://esbuild.github.io/api/) boilerplate to get started using Tevm quickly

-Evmts allows you to import Solidity directly into your NEXT.js typescript files with great editor support and minimal boilerplate.
+Tevm allows you to import Solidity directly into your NEXT.js typescript files with great editor support and minimal boilerplate.
 Features include

 - Etherscan links on hover
 - Human readable ABIs